Ali-Mikael/Pen-testing/h4-cert.md

 <img width="760" height="223" alt="2026-04-19-15:40:56" src="https://github.com/user-attachments/assets/5800f8fa-f743-4bbc-9a62-b5c4b7fd3a62" />

-We now suspect that the page is vulnerable to further exploits as the input is not handled correctly.
+We now suspect the page is vulnerable to further exploits as the input is not handled correctly.

 We exploit this by typing the following into the search field:
 ```html
 <script>alert('gotcha')</script>
 ```
-Press enter => script runs and we get the alert.
+Press enter => script runs and we get the alert ->

 <img width="604" height="231" alt="2026-04-19-15:43:41" src="https://github.com/user-attachments/assets/ce64f076-7419-4329-a15c-1b61705e367d" />